JamOnBread/contract-lib/README.md

-= JoB contracts
+# JoB contracts

-Library for interacting with JoB smart contract on Cardano blockchain network
+Library for interacting with JoB smart contract on the Cardano blockchain network all examples are present in file [example.ts](example.ts)

+The library must be initialized with the context of running the JoB smart contract params (UTxO with scripts and script hashes)